 A first suggestion of this literature is to further study how users negotiate the meaning of fake news and how they use it.
 The underlying assumption is that teens’ interactions with fake news on social media are not linear.
 Though teens may know that a news item is fake, this will not systematically prevent them from interacting with it, as their relationship with fake news, conspiracy theories and other cultural phenomena remains ambiguous.
 In fact, some teens gain valuable knowledge from fake news when it refers “to entertainment TV shows that parody network news, using satire to discuss public affairs” (Marchi 2012, p.
 253).
 Some are particularly adept at detecting political messages in satirical videos on YouTube (Boywer et al. 2015).
 This discretionary interaction is not limited to fake news, it encompasses as a whole the influence of social media on teens’ daily social interactions.
 Though it has been widely demonstrated that social media affects young people’s daily life and social interactions (Boyd 2014), this influence is not straightforward and deterministic.
 For instance, with respect to “read” and “receipt” features on Messenger and WhatsApp, Gangneux (2020, p.
 14) has demonstrated that young people often perform “small acts” to temper social expectations and interactions created by these platforms by adjusting permanent availability and reciprocity.

 A second suggestion is to carry out more studies on how teens navigate social media in reality and how they develop their own tactics and strategies to deal with fake news.
 It is crucial not to limit research on users’ ability to identify formal criteria to detect fake news.
 In fact, though it may be important for users to understand the in-depth functioning of social media and the accuracy of news, this alone does not guarantee their adequacy in detecting fake news.
 Metzger et al. (2019, p.
-329) demonstrate that formal evaluation training based on “online credibility evaluation” (e.g., evaluation of content and source reliability) that often take place at school may be counterproductive to detect fake news if teens do not clearly understand its purpose.
+329) demonstrate that formal evaluation training based on “online credibility evaluation” (e.g., evaluation of content and source reliability) that often takes place at school may be counterproductive to detect fake news if teens do not clearly understand its purpose.
 They suggest that “although such explicit training does appear to lead kids to do the right things to evaluate online information (i.e., use [of] more analytic evaluation strategies), doing so does not necessarily lead them to the right conclusions about digital information (i.e., disbelieving hoax sites)” (Metzger et al. 2019, p.
 340).
 Indeed, such an approach does not take into consideration teens’ various thinking styles (e.g., flexibility).
 It is thus worth investigating the various strategies teens develop to navigate and select news.
 For instance, they may check embedded links to access a diversity of opinions, or they may rely on “trusted adults” such as teachers, relatives and personal social media connections (Marchi 2012).
 The intensive use of more visual platforms such as YouTube or Instagram calls for researchers to pay even greater attention to the ways news-credibility checks are performed (Nee 2019).